AOOOOOA/SIDER_Bugs/index.md

 ## Introduction

 3D driving simulators are essential tools for autonomous driving research.
 However, their reliability is often overlooked.
-Our project systematically evaluates simulator reliability and exposes several critical bugs...
+Our project systematically evaluates simulator reliability and exposes several critical bugs.

 ## Key Findings